soi-20/brains/_pages/strategy.md

 # Strategy to Master the Odds

 ## Chp1.
-The Shift of Power from Centralized to Decentralized
+The Big Shift: From Centralized to Decentralized World

 ## Chp2.
 [Master the odds: Market and Competition](https://allenleein.github.io/brains/2018/04/strategy-to-master-theodds)